10 Key HR Insights from the Mercer Global Talent Trends Study 2019

 60% of Companies Plan to Automate More in 2019

 If you’re paying attention to the latest tech headlines, this statistic will come as no surprise to you.
 More companies are finding ways to take their day-to-day roles away from workers and pushing them towards automation.

 Many of us view automation as a future trend, rather than something that is actively happening right now.
 However, this statistic shows that companies are aware of and actively working towards automation in the workplace.

-Within this report, it was also found that the implementation of chatbots to improve employee self-service and AI to identify employees at risk of leaving were also on the radar to invest in within the coming year.
+Within the Mercer talent report, it was also found that the implementation of chatbots to improve employee self-service and AI to identify employees at risk of leaving were also on the radar to invest in within the coming year.

 43% of HR Leaders are Redesigning Jobs to Prepare for the Future

 As more regular tasks are subject to automation, HR leaders are redesigning roles to prepare for this not-too-distant future.
 They’re seeking to add more value to these jobs, with the menial tasks removed from the job description.